sashakt-platform/sashakt-core/backend/README.md

 If you don't want to start with the default models and want to remove them / modify them, from the beginning, without having any previous revision.

 - Drop all tables from the db.
-- Run below script that we delete all previous revisions and create first revision.
+- Run below script that will delete all previous revisions and create initial revision.

 ```console
 $ bash scripts/reset-migrations.sh
 ```

-Runs this above script from host machine.

 ## Email Templates